Vibestrate

 vibe run "Add 2FA" --skills auth-conventions

 If your project already uses Claude Code’s skill discovery, Vibestrate reads .claude/skills/ too.
-You don’t need to duplicate.
+You don’t need to copy those files anywhere or keep two versions in sync.

 What makes a skill good

-• Names the surface.
-“When touching src/payments/...” is much more useful than “for payment changes.”
+• Name the surface.
+“When touching src/payments/...” is much more useful to an agent than “for payment changes.”

-• States the rule, not the reasoning.
-“Use requireSession from src/server/auth.ts” - not “we care a lot about security.”
+• State the rule, not the reasoning.
+“Use requireSession from src/server/auth.ts” lands better than “we care a lot about security.”

-• Bounded length.
-A 200-line skill loaded on every agent is expensive.
-If it’s huge, split it.
+• Keep it bounded.
+A 200-line skill that loads on every agent is expensive.
+If one grows huge, split it into smaller skills.

 ---